 Student Ambassador Program

-The BCC students serving as Student Ambassadors for 2022-2023 are pursuing a variety of degree programs and career goals.
+The BCC students serving as Student Ambassadors are pursuing a variety of degree programs and career goals.
 Their time outside of the classroom is filled with extracurricular interests ranging from playing for BCC Athletics and singing in church choirs to disc golfing and establishing new clubs on campus.
 Our Student Ambassadors are employees of local businesses, aspiring musicians, loving parents, as well as dedicated BCC students.
 They are a microcosm of the great determination, creativity, and diversity of our entire student body.

 Student Ambassador and Scholar Spotlights